johndeweyzxc/Coffee-Shop/README.md

 <img src="database structure/Orders.png" width=900>

-#### Each documents in the database is secured using security rules that are applied to each document when performing create, read, update or delete
+#### Each documents in the database is secured using security rules that are applied to each document when performing create, read, update or delete.

 ## Technologies used